Writing an effective and attention grabbing script for your videos is an important step in getting your product noticed in a saturated environment.

 With attention spans getting shorter and shorter, scripting a product video should be focused on getting your point across in the shortest amount of time possible.

-With the rise of Instagram and Vine showing that brevity is a virtue, there’s no reason to overstay your welcome.
+With the rise of Instagram showing that brevity is a virtue, there’s no reason to overstay your welcome.

 Studies have shown that you have approximately 20 seconds to grab a viewer’s attention before their mind starts wandering.
 That’s why it is imperative that you start strong with a hook or a question that will have the audience wanting to know more.